 Your wedding is meant to be the greatest day of your life, but with tossed paper goods, excess food thrown away, and leftover flowers dumped in the garbage, it can also be one of the most wasteful.
-We're not saying you should skip the party or forgo those gorgeous details, but if you're eco-conscious and want to reduce your event's effect on the environment, there are plenty of small changes you can make that will have a major impact.
+We're not saying you should skip the party or forgo those gorgeous details, but if you're eco-conscious you should consider hosting a green wedding.

-Planning a green wedding doesn't necessarily have to be harder than planning a less environmentally friendly affair.
-These days, sustainable wedding ideas are plentiful, with more eco-friendly wedding decorations on the market and greener options for catering, invitations, and more.
+A green wedding, also known as an eco-friendly or sustainable wedding, is a celebration where the couple tries to reduce the event's effect on the environment.
+These days, green wedding ideas are plentiful, with more eco-friendly wedding decorations on the market and greener options for catering, invitations, and more.
+Planning a green wedding doesn't necessarily have to be harder than planning a less environmentally-friendly affair.
 You can even go green before the big day by choosing a responsibly sourced engagement ring, suggests Erica Jill Razze, owner of environmentally conscious wedding planning company Capiche Events.